mrfresh382/PSQL-DB-Python-Script/Readme-Markdown.md

             FROM log
             ...
 ```
-I had to use `cast(number AS real)` within PSQL to get the selected numbers to perform division in decimal format.
+I had to use `cast(number AS real)` and `cast(numer AS numeric)` within PSQL to get the selected numbers to perform division in decimal format.
 Simple division '/' was easy to use.
-I used post-processing in Python to round the output to 3 decimal points.
-I tried to round the output in PSQL, but couldn't get it to work.
 ```
 round(error_days[1], 3)
 ```